Banai (goddess): Development and symbolism

 Though Khandoba is a god with five wives, his first two consorts Mhalsa and Banai are the most important.
 The tale of the King or god with two wives is retold with some variation across India: Murugan and his wives Devasena and Valli; Venkateswara, Lakshmi and Padmavati being some examples.
 The motif of Shiva and his wives Parvati and Ganga is told in the Puranas.

 The theme of the god marrying a tribal girl like Banai recurs across the Deccan region; another example being Valli's marriage to Murugan.
 Deities across the Deccan (even extending to Kerala and Tamil Nadu) often have two wives; one wife from a high caste and another from the lower social strata: a lower caste or a tribal.
 Khandoba's wives who come from various communities establish cultural linkages of the god to these communities, who worship them as their patron god.

 While Banai is considered a legal wife of Khandoba in Maharashtra (especially with the Dhangars), the Kurubas of Karnataka regard her as a concubine.
 While Mhalsa is from the high-caste Lingayat merchant (Vani) community, Banai is described as a Dhangar (shepherd caste), representing the "outside" and associates Khandoba with non-elite herding castes like Dhangars, Gavli and Kuruba (Gowda) who live in the forest.
 Some traditions consider Banai a Gavli (cowherd caste) or Koli (fisherman caste).
 In Karnataka, she is called Kurbattyavva and is a Kuruba.

-Banai is an antithesis Mhalsa.
+Banai is the antithesis of Mhalsa.
 Mhalsa has a regular ritualistic marriage with Khandoba.
 Banai, on the other hand, has a love marriage after being captured by the god.
-Mhalsa is described as pure, ugly, jealous and a good cook; Banai is impure, erotic, resolute, but does not even know to cook.
+Mhalsa is described as pure, jealous and a good cook; Banai is impure, erotic, resolute, but does not even know to cook.
 Mhalsa represents "culture" while Banai "nature"; together they aid the god-king Khandoba.